jasonmarckel/BlazorBingo/README.md

 Select 'Host' to start a new *Bingo Hall* and generate the game code for the session.
 Enter the game code in the other instances and select 'Join'.

-BlazorBingo can be installed/pinned to the homescreen and launched as a full screen PWA web app without the browser's chome around it.
+BlazorBingo can be installed/pinned to the homescreen and launched as a full screen Progressive Web App (PWA) without the browser's chome around it.

 **TODO**:
 * Add special effects for winner (confetti, fireworks, etc.)